awisu2/javascriptStudy/babel/README.md

 ### 3. develop

 editing js_modan directory.
 auto compile to js direcory.

-## usage if you want import
+## usage if you want require command for front

-bable is not suport imort front, so use browserify. this sample compile automaticaly. with npm packages path, fs-extra, babelify, vinyl-source-stream.
+bable is not suport require command for front, so use browserify.
+this sample compile automaticaly.
+with npm packages path, fs-extra, babelify, vinyl-source-stream.

 ### 1. insall